ccomunaDA/Data_Detective/README.md

 - SQL Murder Mystery Website to follow along [Click Here](https://mystery.knightlab.com/#experienced)
 -
 ### Data Analysis (Step By Step Walkthough)

+1. I opened SQL Lite Studio and downloaded the dataset 'sql-murder-mystery.db' to my computer.
+I then clicked on the "Add Database" button in SQL lite and selected the .db file.

-1. Examine the tables contained within the dataset.
+2. Examine the tables contained within the dataset.

 ```
 SELECT name
 FROM sqlite_master
 WHERE type = 'table'
 ```

 Note: Innitially I ran the code without the WHERE clause and some of the displayed results like "sqlite_autoindex_get_fit_now_member_1" struck me as odd.
 Upon looking the SQL Murder Mystery Website, I found that I was missing the 'table' designation.
 After running this with the WHERE clause as shown above, I was able to better understand the importance of designating the type of data you are requesting and the impact that that can have on results.

-2. I opened the experienced prompt (Link in Files)
+3. I opened the experienced prompt (Link in Files) and it read as follows:

+"A crime has taken place and the detective needs your help.
+The detective gave you the crime scene report, but you somehow lost it.
+You vaguely remember that the crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City​.
+Start by retrieving the corresponding crime scene report from the police department’s database.
+If you want to get the most out of this mystery, try to work through it only using your SQL environment and refrain from using a notepad."

 ### Solution